Issyanofsky/Rasa/files/3_domain.md

 ![Channel specific responses](../images/responses303.gif)

 __Custom output payloads:__
-As long as it in JSON format. you can upload custom paylioads.
+As long as it in JSON format. you can upload custom payloads.

 ![Custom output payloads](../images/responses304.gif)